-- 1. The College offers English language training at various levels to all staff who do not have English as their native language. - 2.
-Staff were encouraged to take part in Wellness Week and were given paid time off to attend various activities.
-The emphasis was on mental wellbeing.
-The charity Mind attended to offer advice and guidance on mental health. - 3.
-Mental Health awareness sessions were provided to any interested members of staff (and students.)
-The sessions were intended to help remove the stigma of mental health issues and focussed on support for maintaining good mental health.
+- The College offers English language training at various levels to all staff who do not have English as their native language. - 2.
+Staff were encouraged to take part in Wellness Week held in Michaelmas Term 2019 and Learning Week in Trinity Term 2020 and were given paid time off to attend various activities.

-Conference Delegates
+Conference Delegates and Alumni

-- 1. A Conference delegate was granted extended access to her room after departure in order to allow her to conduct religious rites. - 2.
-Conference menus were adapted to meet the specific religious needs of a particular conference group. - 3.
-Halal and kosher options were provided for a number of formal dinners to meet guests' requirements. - 4.
-Alternative arrangements for feeding conference guests were made when Ramadan fell in the long days of June and July 2016. - 5.
-The Chapel was made available to a Conference where the organisers wanted to be able to conduct religious services during their event. - 6.
-Guests with mobility issues have been accommodated in the disabled room on several occasions. - 7.
+- 1. Conference menus have been adapted to meet the specific religious needs of particular conference groups and alumni. - 2.
+Halal and kosher options were provided for a number of formal dinners to meet guests' requirements. - 3.
+The Chapel was made available to a Conference where the organisers wanted to be able to conduct religious services during their event. - 4.
+Alumni visitors are always invited to make any special requests known when booking for events or accepting invitations.
+The College aims to ensure that all events for alumni are accessible and to accommodate special requirements as needed. - 5.
+Guests with mobility issues have been accommodated in a specially-adapted room on several occasions. - 6.
 Car parking spaces have been altered so that guests with particular needs can use the space that suits them best.